What to Know About Groin Pain During Pregnancy

 In this article: 📝

-• First of all, where is your groin?
+• Where is your groin?

 • How early in pregnancy does groin pain start?